Jxck-S/CIS4004/README.md

 # Web-Based IT (CIS4004)
-## University of Central Florida - Fall 2024
+## University of Central Florida - Spring 2024

-This repository contains my assignments and projects for **CIS4004 - Web-Based IT** at the University of Central Florida during **Fall 2024**.
+This repository contains my assignments and projects for **CIS4004 - Web-Based IT** at the University of Central Florida during **Spring 2024**.

 In this course, I was exposed to the world of web-based information technology, including markup languages, client-side and server-side scripting languages, digital libraries, media formats, compression techniques, streaming media, mobile Internet, and WML (wireless markup language).
 We also examined emerging technologies and capacity planning techniques for web services.